Karisma-471/Team-Tech-Gems/README.md

 ## Step 3: Create a Branch

-After cloning the repository on your local machine, change directory into Team-Tech-Gems:
+After cloning the repository on your local machine, change the directory to Team-Tech-Gems:

 ``cd Team-Tech-Gems``